haakon8855/op-office-booking-enhancements/README.md

 ### Enhancements

-- __Disable zooming:__ Disables the zoom functionality and shows all available seats in the office at once.
+- __Default to next workday:__ Automatically select the next workday when loading the page.
+- __Keybinds:__ Adds a few keybinds to navigate dialogs easier.
+Esc to close and space to confirm dialogs.
 - __Larger map:__ Makes the office map a little larger.
 (May be unstable on smaller screens)
-- __Default to next workday:__ Automatically select the next workday when loading the page.
+- __Name tags:__ Adds name tags next to booked spots so you can check who are coming in to the office tomorrow!
+(This one has a few bugs)
+- __Disable zooming:__ Disables the zoom functionality and shows all available seats in the office at once.

 ## Notes